Teacher Practical Guidance:

 Science

-- Experiments with Guided Questions: Conduct science experiments with guided questions to help students make observations and draw conclusions
+- Experiments with Guided Questions: Conduct science experiments with guided questions to help students make observations and draw conclusions.

 - Use of Visual Aids: Incorporate diagrams, charts, and videos to illustrate scientific concepts and processes